 His Infernal Majesty

-H.I.M.'s first EP 666 Ways To Love - Prologue was released in 1996 containing the cover of Chris Isaak's Wicked Game that would help them get known later on.
-On this record guitarist Oki joined, but his tenure didn't last long for he was dismissed from the act because of his love affair with Pätkä's girlfriend.
-Soon after the release the keyboardist was also changed to Antto Melasniemi, who was a friend of Hermanni, was added to the line-up.
+HIM's first EP 666 Ways To Love - Prologue was released in 1996 containing the cover of Chris Isaak's Wicked Game that would help them get known later on.
+On this record, guitarist Oskari "Oki" Kymäläinen joined, but his tenure didn't last long for he was dismissed from the act because of his love affair with Pätkä's girlfriend.
+Soon after the release, keyboardist Antto Melasniemi, who was a friend of Hermanni, was added to the line-up.

 See More... ⏬

-The spun-off single for Join Me In Death was chosen to be part of the 13th Floor's movie soundtrack and went #1 in Finland, Germany, Austria and Switzerland.
-This spun-off single was the first Finnish Rock song to reach #1 outside Scandinavia just as H.I.M. started to get known in Central and Eastern Europe, notto mention their fan-base in Germany getting even stronger; Germany would become, after their homeland, the main center of their success.
-Indeed, by 2000 their album was still floating around Europe to make it to the top of the charts in Finland, Germany, and Austria, while the singles from it would reach positionsin the Top Ten Rock charts.
+The spun-off single Join Me In Death was chosen to be part of the 13th Floor's movie soundtrack and went #1 in Finland, Germany, Austria and Switzerland.
+This spun-off single was the first Finnish rock song to reach #1 outside Scandinavia just as HIM started to get known in Central and Eastern Europe, not to mention their fan-base in Germany getting even stronger; Germany would become, after their homeland, the main center of their success.
+Indeed, by 2000 their album was still floating around Europe to make it to the top of the charts in Finland, Germany, and Austria, while the singles from it would reach positions in the top ten rock charts.
 By the end of that year they had already sold 80,000 copies of their album in Finland alone, and by January 2001, the sales reached 1 million copies in Europe.

-The critics bashed the resulting re-baptized third album Deep Sh adows And Brilliant Highlights and the sales were slipping when it was released in August of 2001, the past July had seen their single for Pretending released.
-The album sold 100,000 copies in Finland in 2 weeks and in November that year it had sold already 400,000 in Europe and America, far less than the past.
-H.I.M. then toured England with their show in London being a great success, the first one, for example, was sold out in 2 days supporting The Mission.
-By the end of that year, they started the biggest tour that a Finnish Rock band ever didby playing all over Europe.
+The critics bashed the resulting re-baptized third album Deep Shadows And Brilliant Highlights and the sales were slipping when it was released in August of 2001, the past July had seen their single for Pretending released.
+The album sold 100,000 copies in Finland in two weeks and in November that year it had sold already 400,000 in Europe and America, far less than the past.
+HIM then toured England with their show in London being a great success, the first one, for example, was sold out in two days supporting The Mission.
+By the end of that year, they started the biggest tour that a Finnish rock band ever did by playing all over Europe.
 This album also saw the introduction of Janne "Burton" Puurtinen taking over keyboards as a permanent member.

 See Less ⏫